FatAnorexic/Calculator/README.md

 })

 event listener AC button=>(click, (screen, obj)=>{
-	delete values on screen and scrub the values in object{
+	delete values on screen and scrub the values in memobj={
-		firstInput:0
+		firstInput:0,
-		operand:+
+		operand:'',
-		secondInput:0
+		secondInput:0,
 	}
 })